Ahmadkalims/Youtube-Live-Stream-Chat-App/README.md

 "# Youtube-Live-Stream-Chat-App"

-An app which displays the Youtube livestream live chat on your Desktop.
+An electron app which displays the Youtube livestream live chat on your Desktop.

 How to use it:
 1. Run the Executable(.exe) file